bub3690/bub3690/README.md

 - 🤔 I’m looking for help with  [ <b>Wav2vec , voice ai</b> ]
 - 📫 How to reach me: bub3690@naver.com .
 - 😄 Pronouns: Just call me Jb !
-- ⚡ Fun fact: Different from upside.
-I want to be Unity developer

 I like reading papaers.
 Let's study!